PeggyJV/sommelier/docs/core/proto-docs.md

-<a name="axelarcork.v1.QueryCellarIDsRequest"></a>
+<a name="axelarcork.v1.QueryCellarIDsByChainIDRequest"></a>

-### QueryCellarIDsRequest
+### QueryCellarIDsByChainIDRequest
-QueryCellarIDsRequest is the request type for Query/QueryCellarIDs gRPC method.
+QueryCellarIDsByChainIDRequest is the request type for Query/QueryCellarIDsByChainID gRPC method.

 | Field | Type | Label | Description |